Pete Alonso hits 252nd home run to match Darryl Strawberry for Mets record

 A homegrown star drafted by the Mets in 2016, Alonso broke into the big leagues with a bang in 2019, hitting 53 home runs to set a major league rookie record and establish a franchise high for a single season.

-The five-time All-Star has reached 40 two other times and been one of the most consistent sluggers in baseball since his arrival.
+The five-time All-Star, nicknamed The Polar Bear, has reached 40 two other times and been one of the most consistent sluggers in baseball since his arrival.
 After a protracted negotiation, he returned to the Mets as a free agent in February on a $54 million, two-year contract that includes a $24 million player option for 2026, which Alonso will likely decline.

 The only other active players who lead their current franchise in home runs are Manny Machado (Padres) and Mike Trout (Angels).